panrg/questions/draft-irtf-panrg-questions.md

 ## Interfaces for Path Awareness

-In order for applications to make effective use of a path-aware networking architecture, the interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful set of paths among which the application can select.
+In order for applications to make effective use of a path-aware networking architecture, the control interfaces presented by the network and transport layers must also expose path properties to the application in a useful way, and provide a useful set of paths among which the application can select.
 Path selection must be possible based not only on the preferences and policies of the application developer, but of end-users as well.
 Also, the path selection interfaces presented to applications and end users will need to support multiple levels of granularity.
 Most applications' requirements can be satisfied with the expression path selection policies in terms of properties of the paths, while some applications may need finer-grained, per-path control.

 The fourth question: how can interfaces to the transport and application layers support the use of path awareness?